learn-co-curriculum/react-guided-project-alt/README.md

 ## Deliverables

 Look at the gif below to see how the app should look and behave.
+The example gifs use the models `User` has many `Notes`.
 These are the baseline deliverables you need to complete:

 **Viewing and Displaying Items**